 Japan's malaise was woven into the very fabric of its political economy.
 The country has a thin social safety net, and so in order to protect jobs, weak domestic firms and industries were sheltered from competition by a host of regulations and collusion among companies.
 Ultimately, that system limited productivity and potential growth.
 The problem was compounded by built-in economic anorexia.
 Personal consumption lagged, not because people refused to spend but because the same structural flaws caused real household income to keep falling as a share of real GDP.
 To make up for the shortfall in demand, the government used low interest rates as a steroid to pump up business investment.
 The result was a mountain of money-losing capital stock and bad debt.

 Japan's crisis pervaded virtually its entire corporate world.
 In sector after sector, debt levels and excess capacity ballooned and profitability remained low.
-White-elephant projects, from office buildings
+White-elephant projects, from office buildings to auto plants, were built on borrowed money under the assumption that if times got tough, the government and banks would bail out the debtors.
+But the banks were too

 - Full website and iPad access